My Main Page with Links to My Other

 can't be taught," are all bad clichés.
 He tries the same with "Love

-humanity," but he does not define love or clarify the matter.
+humanity," but does not define love or clarify the matter.
 The word

 love has lots of acceptable meanings in numerous situations.
-The people who say
+Those who say

 love humanity probably do not mean love in any intimate sense.
 They probably mean

-have affection or something similar for humanity.
+feel affection, compassion or something similar.
 The author claims that since

-there is no physical object called humanity that love humanity is a mistake,
+there is no single, physical object called humanity that love humanity is a mistake,

-but humans can have affection for anything we can think.
+but humans can choose affection for anything we can think.
 Humans are habitual anthropomorphizers

 and evaluating emotions.
 The author deserves credit for writing in easy-to-read